rust-lang/this-week-in-rust/drafts/YYYY-MM-DD-this-week-in-rust-template.md

 Want to get involved?
 [We love contributions](https://github.com/mozilla/rust/wiki/Note-guide-for-new-contributors).

+This Week in Rust is openly developed [on Github](https://github.com/cmr/this-week-in-rust).
+If you find any errors or omissions in this week's issue, [please submit a PR](https://github.com/cmr/this-week-in-rust/pulls).

 # What's cooking on master?

 XXX pull requests were [merged in the last week][1].